 At Camp Rockaway at Riis Park in Queens you can sleep in a furnished safari-style tent within earshot of the ocean’s mesmerizing waves.
 Do I have your attention yet?
 Open from May to October, Camp Rockaway offers a glamp-ground experience that includes comfy queen size beds with Brooklinen sheets, lights powered by solar energy, a picnic area with free coffee in the morning, hammocks for lounging and a communal fire pit for late night chats.

 The Hudson Yards redevelopment project in Manhattan has completely changed the west side of the borough.
 The new neighborhood has drawn millions to see its public art, shops, restaurants and – of course – the Vessel, a massive structure of spiral staircases inspired by Indian stepwells.
 If you prefer a more leisurely experience, you can also view the landmark while enjoying brunch at Queensyard.
-Or pop into the BLVD Beauty Salon, which offers the best beauty services from around the city in one salon.
+Or pop into the BLVD Beauty Salon at Neiman Marcus, which offers the best beauty services from around the city in one salon.
 For a true New York experience, book a nail art manicure by Valley Nails.

 There are a massive amount of different things to do in NYC and unique classes to take, from trapeze lessons and laughter yoga to basket weaving.
 Try your hand at the ceramics wheel at Artshack Brooklyn, a nonprofit ceramics and art studio that also offers sewing, felting and screen printing.
 Or learn how to make Vietnamese street food at The Brooklyn Kitchen.